crossplane-contrib/function-go-templating/README.md

               dummy: cool-status
 ```

-If necessary, this functionality can be changed so that the function **creates composed resources** with the composite resource's type.
-To enable this, the `gotemplating.fn.crossplane.io/allow-recursion` meta annotation must be used.
+On the other hand, if the resource name is set (using the `gotemplating.fn.crossplane.io/composition-resource-name` meta annotation), then  the function **creates composed resources** with the composite resource's type.

 For example, the following composition will create a composed resource: